HL7/fhir-shorthand/input/pagecontent/reference.md

   * recordedDate = "2013-06-08T09:57:34.2112Z"
   ```

-* Assignment of an integer64 (note: this data type was introduced in FHIR v4.2.0):
+* Assignment of an integer64 (note: this data type was introduced in FHIR v4.2.0): {%include tu.html%}

   ```
   * extension[my-extension].valueInteger64 = 1234567890